-Less than 2 years ago, they purchased Dacor, a US-based family-owned company.
-Dacor was under capitalized but had decent professional and built-in appliances.
-In other words, they had an entirely complimentary portfolio and technology pedigree to Samsung.
+In 2016, Samsung purchased Dacor, a US-based family-owned company.
+Dacor was undercapitalized but had decent professional and built-in appliances.
+In other words, they had an entirely complementary portfolio and technology pedigree to Samsung.

 Samsung relaunched the Dacor Modernist line.
 Take a look at Dacor's Modernist range:

-It's identical looking to the new Samsung Chef Pro Collection range except for the steam technology and its size.
 The Samsung NX58M996PM is only available in 30 inches.
-Dacor is only currently available in 36 and 48 inches
+Dacor is currently available in 36 and 48 inches only.

 Now, let's look at the new Samsung Chef Collection Pro Range.

 - Blue LED Illuminated Knobs